 Connecticut, for instance, has given all hospitals and police departments a special number to call, so hotline workers can answer their calls first.
 (In Maine, there’s an option for first responders to push a specific number to have their call moved up in the queue.)

-The Connecticut system, which fielded more than 100,000 calls last year, has no voicemail.
+The Connecticut system, which fielded more than 100,000 calls in 2016, has no voicemail.
 It relies instead on a call-back feature if no one is available to pick up.

 “What that means is they don’t lose their place in line, but they don’t have to sit on the phone and wait for someone to answer.
 They will be called back,” said Karen Diaz, a program manager at Connecticut’s Careline.